How a DOJ suit against Visa is a lifeline for bank tech sellers

 With federal regulators putting legal heat on Visa over payment practices such as debit card processing, companies that bundle payments with other technology for banks could be in line to benefit from the fallout.

 The Department of Justice has sued Visa, contending the card brand has monopolized the American debit card industry by hampering rival efforts to compete for payment processing.
+Visa this week authorized a $1.5 billion deposit into its litigation escrow account, according to a filing with the Securities and Exchange Commission, which will make the company's class B shares subject to dilution.

-For companies that rely on debit transactions as a way to build relationships with banks, any dilution of Visa's control over transactions would make it easier for other firms.
+For companies that rely on debit transactions as a way to build relationships with banks, any reduction of Visa's control over transactions would make it easier for other firms.
 A research note from TD Cowens said the suit could benefit FIS, which owns NYCE; and Fiserv, which owns STAR/Accell; debit routing networks that compete with Visa and Mastercard.

 Visa dominates the U.S. debit market with a 57% market share, according to TD Cowen, citing Nilson data.
 That compares to Mastercard at 22% and alternative networks at about 21%.
 Over the prior five years, Visa's share has grown 5% while Mastercard has gained 1%.